schorg/ceu-osx/Instructions.md

 ## Installing lua, luarocks

-brew install lua51 --with-completion

-luarocks-5.1 install lua-lpeg

 Check your lua installation

 	brew info lua

 The installations of lua5.1 and lua5.2 are currently conflicting.
-If lua: stable 5.2.4 is installed, uninstall it if you do not need it.
+If lua: stable 5.2.x is installed, uninstall it if you do not need it.

 	brew uninstall lua

+Install Lua 5.1

+	brew install lua51 --with-completion

+Install the Lua LPeg library:

+	luarocks-5.1 install lua-lpeg

-If lua is not installed, Link lua to lua-5.1
+Link lua to lua-5.1

 	ln -s /usr/local/bin/lua-5.1 /usr/local/bin/lua

 ## Building Céu